archlinux/alpm/README.md

 - [alpm-buildinfo]: a library and commandline interface to work with [BUILDINFO] files
 - [alpm-common]: a library for common traits and functionality
+- [alpm-compress]: a library for compression operations in ALPM
 - [alpm-mtree]: a library and commandline interface to work with [ALPM-MTREE] files
 - [alpm-package]: a library for the creation of [alpm-package][spec:alpm-package] files
 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM